Khrameeva-Lab/lipidomics_analysis_2021/LipidomicAnalysis.md

     ## Defining peak areas for filling-in ....
 OK
     ## Start integrating peak areas from original files

-Please note that `fillChromPeaks` can not impute all the gaps in MS data.
+Please note that `fillChromPeaks` may not impute all the gaps in MS data.
 The remaining missing values will be further removed/imputed in the section “Filtering of peaks” below.